 The declaration shall be made in writing as soon as possible after the Commissioner knows that a matter that meets the above criteria (if a charity or social interest/cause, the name of that charity or social interest/cause need not be revealed); however, if a candidate committee or political interest/cause, the name of the candidate committee or political interest/cause must be disclosed) will be on an Open Meeting agenda, but no less than two business days before a vote on the matter.
 The declaration shall identify the donor, state the dollar amount of the contribution and whom it benefited.
 The declaration shall state whether or not the contribution was returned to the donor.
 The declaration shall also contain the following language:

 “Any party to this who believes that I should recuse myself may file the reasons for recusal in this docket.
 I may or may not recuse myself from this matter.”

-The same declaration shall also be made orally by the Commissioner immediately following the Commission Chairman announcing the matter for discussion at the Open Meeting.
+The same declaration shall also be made orally by the Commissioner immediately following the Commission Chairman announcing the matter for discussion at the Open Meeting or, at the Chairman’s discretion, at the beginning of the Open Meeting upon the Chairman’s instruction.
+If the Chairman allows declarations to be made at the beginning of an Open Meeting, a Commissioner who must make a declaration pursuant to the Rule need only make one declaration per all relevant matters to which the declaration pertains.
 Any party to the case shall be given the opportunity to state, at the Open Meeting, why the Commissioner should not be voting on the matter.

 The contributions contemplated above shall include all contributions received: